Want to know what it takes to be a good translator?

 - Thoroughly self-analyse what you do – particularly how you make your money, what’s productive and what isn’t, how you spend your time.
 This will often lay bare potential areas for improvement and growth

 - Self-educate – read business books and articles to get a better understanding of how business works and uncover better ways of doing things

-- Do some basic business courses
+- Do some basic courses

 - Learn from successful colleagues